alex-more/blog-website/README.md

 This is a fairly simple blog-type website made with the following technologies :

-- Node.js running on an Nginx web server for queries
+- Node.js for backend queries
 - MongoDB Atlas for the blog's database, you can update this easily on your local computer by using another app, located here : https://github.com/alex-more/blog-manager
 - Html + CSS frontend.
 Did not bother with Bootstrap or Sass because I like Flexbox and especially Grid.